bercowskya/NEUBIAS-Porto2019/README.md

     pip install matplotlib-scalebar

 **[2] Machine Learning session**
+We will first cover some machine learning (ML) basics and discuss the tradeoffs between traditional image analysis approaches and ML-based ones.
+This session will focus on the tasks of image restoration and segmentation, for which we'll explore classic machine learning methods, as well as recent approaches based on deep learning (e.g. [CARE](http://csbdeep.bioimagecomputing.com), [StarDist](https://github.com/mpicbg-csbd/stardist)).
+Examples will be demonstrated via Jupyter notebooks using Python, which you can follow along if you install the necessary software.

 *I'll look into getting the deep learning examples to run on [Google Colab](https://colab.research.google.com), but can't promise that it'll work.*

 If you want to follow along the deep learning examples on your own computer, please first [install TensorFlow 1.x](https://www.tensorflow.org/install) (**not TensorFlow 2**) by following the official instructions.